-For the month of April, we’ve been talking budgets: why they’re important, how to set one, and how to keep ourselves from feeling deprived.
-In our eighth installment on budgeting, we’ll be crowd sourcing the best budgeting tips from other personal finance experts around the web.
+For the month of April, we’ve been talking budgets: why budgets are important, how to set one, and how to keep ourselves from feeling deprived.
+In our eighth installment on budgeting, we’ll be crowdsourcing the best budgeting tips from other personal finance experts around the web.
 If you’ve wanted to be a better budgeter and improve your budgeting habits, you won’t want to miss this post!

 Happy Saturday!
 I know we didn’t have a post on Thursday, but I promise it will be worth it – look for a fun budget post and giveaway this Tuesday! 🙂 Next Thursday, we’ll be summarizing all that we’ve learned during our April budgeting topic month.

 On Twitter, I recently asked what other personal finance experts think are habits that make people successful at budgeting.
 To make up my own word, what makes a successful budgeter!
 Read below to see what some of these experts think make successful budgeters, and how their advice can help you become an expert budgeter too.

 As we’ve discussed when creating your budget and saying “no” even when you feel like you’re missing out, it’s really important to be consistent when managing your budget.
 As Steve from MoneySmart Family mentions, his family reconciles his budget twice a month together – every month.

 This is a really important thing to keep in mind when you’re budgeting: if you have a family (spouse, kids old enough to understand money concepts), you’re in this budgeting thing together.
 It’s important to get everyone on board to understand what your priorities are and why you’re saying “no” to some things.